GUIDE

 Why it helps: Less time for bacteria to colonize fresh waste.
 Remove waste within 12 hours = 50% less bacterial growth.

 Pro tip: Scoop morning and evening, especially in multi-cat households.
-Combine with Purrify for maximum effectiveness.
+Add an odor-control product only after the basic maintenance routine is already consistent.

 Use Unscented Clumping Litter